 The drive to cut carbon emissions means sustainable homes are growing in popularity.
-Johnathan Bulmer, managing director of shipping container experts Cleveland Containers, discusses this rising trend and how to build an eco-friendly property on a budget
+Jonathan Bulmer, managing director of shipping container experts Cleveland Containers, discusses this rising trend and how to build an eco-friendly property on a budget

 Some 12% of the UK’s carbon emissions come from domestic buildings.
 The government has declared that by 2020, all homes must be zero carbon.
 That only gives the country two years to reach this target.